bennorth/phased-flashing-lights/web/index.md

 flashing lights.

-I built a display using four 8×8 LED matrices, glued together and then driven in a pixel-doubled way to keep the 8×8 resolution.
+I built a display using four 8×8 LED matrices, glued together and then driven in a pixel-doubled way to keep the effective resolution as 8×8.
 I made the frame out of some mahogany (I think), which was going to be thrown out.
-The whole thing is held together with quite a lot of hot glue.
+The whole thing is held together with quite a lot of hot glue, and looks better from the front.

-Controlling it is a Raspberry Pi Pico.
-The software is in C++, and updates the display at about 100Hz, using a Bresenham-like algorithm to work in integers throughout.
+Controlling it is a Raspberry Pi Pico with a level-shifter/driver to interface with the displays.
+The software is in C++, and updates the display at about 100Hz, using a Bresenham-like algorithm to perform all calculations with integers.
 (The same idea is used for the JavaScript running the demos on this page.)

 <div style="display:flex;flex-direction:row;justify-content:space-evenly;flex-wrap:wrap;">